 Also, you did not use deception to gain possession of the other person’s backpack.
 For example, you did not intentionally switch the locations of the backpacks to try to deceive the other person.

 Authorization is another common defense to embezzlement charges.
 One person at a company might make improper claims of theft because they do not know all the facts.
 Someone in middle management might observe you walk out of the office carrying one of the office laptops and accuse you of embezzling company property.
 They did not know that your direct supervisor authorized you to take the laptop home for the weekend to finish a report.

 The middle manager might say that you wrongfully took company property or had unauthorized control or possession of the laptop.
 In a situation like this, the truth is your best defense against embezzlement charges because your actions did not constitute embezzlement or theft.

 Criminal charges of any kind of theft could blemish your good name and reputation.
 With so much at stake, you will want to talk to a Washington criminal defense attorney at once.
-Contact our office today for help with your case, we offer a free consultation.
+Contact our office today for help with your case.